-Doctor's Notes on Juvenile Idiopathic Arthritis
+Doctor's Notes on Juvenile Rheumatoid Arthritis (Juvenile Idiopathic Arthritis)

 Juvenile idiopathic arthritis (formerly referred to as juvenile rheumatoid arthritis, or JRA) refers to a group of disease characterized by chronic joint inflammation that initially affected a child before 16 years of age.
 Juvenile idiopathic arthritis (JIA) includes the five main forms of childhood arthritis: pauciarticular, polyarticular, systemic, enthesitis-related, and psoriatic arthritis.